transpocamp/transportationcamp.org/_posts/2013-12-09-shin-pei-tsay.md

 TransportationCamp Chat with Shin-pei Tsay

 As TransportationCamp DC approaches, we’re reaching out to leaders and thinkers in transportation and technology, and asking them about what is interesting and important in the field right now.

-After selling its successful commuter-benefits business, TransitChek, last year, TransitCenter is again working to find the next innovations in transportation policy and technology.
-At a time when the definition of what constitutes public transportation is shifting, Shin-pei Tsay, TransitCenter’s director of research and development has a lot of interests.
-One of them is how to make transport data tools more responsive to international needs.
-She will be moderating a panel at TransportationCamp about a new resource center TransitCenter is supporting to make this happen.
-I called her to talk about this.
+Last week, I spoke with  Shin-pei Tsay, director of research and development at TransitCenter.

 **Can you describe a little bit about what you’re doing at TransitCenter?**